edequartel/Louis/README.md

 * Maréchal (adult)

 ## Localisation
 Methods are on a server.
 Therefore these can be easily changed and added when neccesary.
+The audio-files have to be downloaded once.
+When installing the app English or Dutch file are downloading.

 ## How to use
 1. Connect refreshable Braille display